Updated: Feb 3

 I didn't know what I was going to do.
 I left a job without another one.
 I had never done this before.
 I started to get nervous and wonder if I had made the right decision.
 It didn't take long before I realized I did.
 My commute into work was bad but when I left the sun was starting to come out from behind the clouds and the rain had stopped.
 I had a feeling that everything was going to be fine.
 In fact, later that week while I was looking for a new job, I found a potential fit and I submitted my resume.
 I heard back from the company the next week and I was hired after two interviews.
 I was employed again a month after leaving my previous job.

-This new job provided a me some great opportunities.
+This new job provided me some great opportunities.
 One of the first projects I started was rebranding their packaging.
 Eventually, I started rebranding their sub-brands.
-Things were going well, but the company was then acquired by another company.
-This was an unsettling time but, later it turned out to be a good thing.
+Things were going well, but the company was then acquired.
+This was an unsettling time but, it turned out to be a good thing.
 The company that acquired us was starting go through a global rebranding.
 I played a crucial role and was in charge of rebranding all of the packaging for the Americas region.
 I am currently the Senior Graphic Designer for the Americas and I started planning the launch of my studio in 2017.